Captain (ice hockey): Stanley Cup Finals

-Jean Beliveau is the only one to have captained his team to win five Stanley Cup Championships, doing so with the Montreal Canadiens between 1961 and 1971.
-The following captains all won four, three of them in consecutive years: Maurice Richard (1957-58-59-60) with the Canadiens, George Armstrong with the Toronto Maple Leafs, Yvan Cournoyer (1976-77-78-79) with the Canadiens, Denis Potvin (1980-81-82-83) with the New York Islanders and Wayne Gretzky with the Edmonton Oilers.
-Charlie Gardiner was the first NHL captain born in Europe to lead his team to a Stanley Cup title (1934).
+Jean Beliveau is the only one to have captained his team to win five Stanley Cup championships, doing so with the Montreal Canadiens between 1961 and 1971.
+The following captains all won four, three of them in consecutive years: Maurice Richard (1957–1960) with the Canadiens, George Armstrong with the Toronto Maple Leafs, Yvan Cournoyer (1976–1979) with the Canadiens, Denis Potvin (1980–1983) with the New York Islanders and Wayne Gretzky with the Edmonton Oilers.
+Dunc Munro was the first NHL captain born in Europe to lead his team to a Stanley Cup title (1926), and Charlie Gardiner was the first to accomplish the same feat in the post-WHL era (1934).
+Both Munro and Gardiner were born in Scotland.
 Derian Hatcher became the first American-born captain to win the Stanley Cup in 1999.
-Daniel Alfredsson was the first European-born and trained captain to lead an NHL team to the Stanley Cup Final (2007), while Nicklas Lidstrom was the first captain born and trained in Europe to lead an NHL team to a Stanley Cup title (2008).
+Daniel Alfredsson was the first European-born and trained captain to lead an NHL team to the Stanley Cup Finals (2007), while Nicklas Lidstrom was the first captain born and trained in Europe to lead an NHL team to a Stanley Cup title (2008).
+Aleksander "Sasha" Barkov became the first Finnish-born captain to lift the Stanley Cup (2024), and then made history again by leading his team to consecutive championships (2025).
 Mark Messier was the first NHL player to win the Stanley Cup as captain of two different teams: the Edmonton Oilers in 1990 and the New York Rangers in 1994.
 Sidney Crosby became the youngest captain in the NHL to win the Stanley Cup in 2009 at 21 years 10 months.
 The youngest captain to lead his team to the Stanley Cup in the history of the trophy is Mike Grant of the 1895 Montreal Victorias, who was 21 years and 2 months at the time.

 Minority captains

 Dirk Graham became the first NHL captain of African descent when he was named captain of the Chicago Blackhawks in March 1989.
 Jarome Iginla, who became captain of the Calgary Flames in 2003, has been cited by ESPN as the first black captain in NHL history.

+Bryce Salvador captained the New Jersey Devils from 2013 to 2015.

-Kyle Okposo was named the captain of the Buffalo Sabres for the 2022-2023 season.
+Kyle Okposo was captain of the Buffalo Sabres from 2022 to 2024.